mamariomiamo/mp_repo_notes/lsc_flow.md

 **```setObsPrevTrajs(obs_prev_trajs)```** is then called to create a vector of traj_t object which will be used to set **```obs_pred_trajs```** and for LSC generation.

 **NOTE**
 You may wonder why when number of agents increase, the simulation slows down significantly.
-This is because the implementation of the currrent algorithm uses this node to update states for all agents using a **FOOR LOOP**.
+This is because the implementation of the currrent algorithm uses this node to update states for all agents using a **FOR LOOP**.

 ```
         // Compute ideal state of agents